aichemydev/Wring_docs/docs/faq.md

 :::

 :::note  question 2
-  <summary>  Does Wringr work only on Cloud applications?</summary>
+  <summary>  Does Wringr work only on Cloud Projectlications?</summary>

-  - Wringr can work on both cloud and on-premise applications extremely easily.
+  - Wringr can work on both cloud and on-premise Projectlications extremely easily.

 :::